 Definition 3.
 Let be a functor.
 If exists, the initial object of comma category , regarding the functors as to fit in the sequence , is called the colimit (of ), denoted .

 Definition 4.
 Let be a functor.
-If exists, the initial object of comma category , regarding the functors as to fit in the sequence , is called the limit (of ), denoted .
+If exists, the terminal object of comma category , regarding the functors as to fit in the sequence , is called the limit (of ), denoted .

 Example 1.
 Coproduct is the colimit of , regarding the corresponding functor as indexed objects.
 We usually denote for the coproduct of given indexed objects.
 In the following diagram, the colimit as the universal arrow is .